-Veto: The Governor may veto a bill that has passed both House and Senate.
-If this occurs, please consult your officers on proper procedure to overturn a veto.
+Veto: The Governor may veto a bill that has passed both House and Senate, preventing it from being included in the Governor's budget.

 Visitor Policy: The CCE visitor policy is outlined in the Code of Conduct.
 No visitor in high school is permitted to visit without a note from a parent.
 Any visitor not in high school must obtain a visitor's pass from the Info Desk, or they will be asked to leave.